MicrosoftDocs/security/security-docs/zero-trust/zero-trust-partner-kit.md

 ## Co-branded progress tracking resources

 These resources for tracking Zero Trust progress are co-branded with the Contoso logo.
 Swap in your own logo.
-Customize the obectives and tasks.
+Customize the objectives and tasks.
 If you're ambitious, these trackers also include instructions for updating the colors and fonts to your own branding standards.

 In this download:
 - At-a-glance blueprint for Zero Trust (Visio, can be saved as PDF)